prisma/specs/schema/Readme.md

 - `provider` Can be one of the following built in datasource providers:
   - `postgresql`
-  - `mongodb`
   - `mysql`
   - `sqlite`
-- `url` Connection url including auth info.
-Each datasource provider documents the url syntax. most providers use the syntax provided by the database
+- `url` Connection URL including authentication info.
+Each datasource provider documents the URL syntax.
+Most providers use the syntax provided by the database. (more information see [Datasource URLs](datasource_urls.md))

 Connectors may bring their own attributes to allow users to tailor their schemas according to specific features of their connected datasources.

 ## Generator Block

-Generator blocks configure what clients are generated and how they're generated.
+Generator blocks configure which clients are generated and how they're generated.
 Language preferences and binary configuration will go in here:

 ```prisma
 generator js {